lininglouis/jekyll-now/_posts/2017-12-13-weird inconsistency of opencv in channel mean computation.md

 76.861254112045145
 ```

+**PIL Image**
+if you read image using PIL, then by default, it  should be np.float32 format.
+So if calculate image channel mean in opencv uint8, and PIL image_to_array,  then you might find the difference in the channel mean, which is pretty weird.
+Thats actually because of the difference of np.float32, and np.double.

 **Summary**<br>
 in a word, the uin8 statistics is the same as the np.double.
 The np.float32 is somehow inconsistent with other two format.
 Not sure the reason.
+The large your image is, the more inconsistency will be.